Mallig/CV/README.md

 #### Personable

 I am a very easygoing and open minded person, I always try and make time for others when they need help.
-I understand when working with others that they have a different perspective to me, not being able to communicate or accept these perspectives limits your output as a team to what you can agree on.
 I enjoy working with others as it's an opportunity to see from their perspective, widening my own in the process.
 I've really enjoyed pair programming while at Makers, other students found pairing with me an enjoyable experience and I have been told I have a very patient demeanor suited to teaching.
-During my gap year I spent some time working at a safari where I accompanied guests on some of their outings.

 #### Curious